mathiasertl/django-ca/docs/source/settings.rst

    <https://docs.djangoproject.com/en/dev/ref/clickjacking/>`_.
 The setting influences if the
    ``XFrameOptionsMiddleware`` is added to the list of middlewares.
 This setting is useful if the header is already set by the web server.

+.. _settings-ca-url-path:

+CA_URL_PATH
+   Default: ``django_ca/``

+   To URL path to use for ACMEv2, OCSP, CRL and the API, but *not* the admin interface.

+   If you use **django-ca** as app, the effect of this setting is achieved by the URL path given in your root URL conf.

+.. _settings-enable-admin:

+ENABLE_ADMIN
+   Default: ``True``

+   Set to ``False`` to disable the default Django admin interface.
+The interface is enabled by default.

 .. _settings-log-format: